Murder of Aqsa Parvez: Guilty plea

 Muhammad Parvez was charged with first-degree murder and denied bail.
 The victim's older brother, Waqas Parvez, who was ordered by his father to not communicate with police, was originally facing a charge of obstructing police and placed in custody.
 He was released on bail and was ordered to reside with his surety and surrender his passport.
 However, on June 27, 2008, Waqas Parvez was charged by Peel Regional Police with first-degree murder.

 On June 15, 2010, Muhammad Parvez and Waqas Parvez pleaded guilty to the second-degree murder of Aqsa Parvez, and a statement of agreed-upon facts was released.
 Both were sentenced to life imprisonment, with no eligibility for parole until 2028.

 Muhammad Parvez died of natural causes in February 2017 while in custody.

 Reaction

-Parvez's death has also revived the story of the similar honour killing that happened in 1989 in which Zein Isa killed his 16-year-old daughter, Tina.

 Though the murder is considered to be a case of honour killing, some Islamic leaders claimed that it is only a case of domestic violence.
-Her death has also sparked a debate about the status of women in Islamic communities.
+Her death has also sparked a debate about the status of women in Muslim and South Asian communities.
 A statement her father made to her mother immediately after the crime was later cited in support of the honour killing theory: “My community will say you have not been able to control your daughter.
 This is my insult.
 She is making me naked.”